 Tahoma 31 Bermudagrass

 This type of grass was engineered specifically for superior heat and drought tolerance.
-Even during the height of summer, Tahoma 31 Bermudagrass only requires around 1 inch of water divided into two applications throughout the week.
-It’s essential to watch out for signs of heat stress in warm season lawns – once you see the blades rolling or folding, it’s time to water your turf.
+After your new Tahoma 31 Bermuda sod has been established (3-6 months after installing in the ground), you can follow a watering schedule for a mature lawn.
+Even in the heat of summer, Tahoma 31 Bermudagrass only requires around 1 inch of water divided into two applications throughout the week.
+It’s essential to watch out for signs of heat stress in warm-season lawns – once you see the blades rolling or folding, it’s time to water your turf.

 Additional Tips for Summer Watering